Hashtag Optimize your social Media Post

 Hashtags on Google Local Business

 Google+ has changed a lot since it first launched.
 At one point, Google+ heavily integrated hashtags by automatically attaching them to your posts based on your content and even adding them to the search results.

-Those days are gone now and hashtags function a lot like they do on other social networking sites.
-They’re searchable on Google+, and clicking a hashtag on a Google+ post shows you results from communities, collections and other posts about the topic.
+Those days are gone now and hashtags function a lot as they do on other social networking sites.
+They’re searchable on Google Business, and clicking a hashtag on a Google+ post shows you results from communities, collections, and other posts about the topic.